-Water: Water resources receive protection via the Soil Erosion and Sediment Control ordinance and Stormwater Management ordinance.
-The Township has no standards for riparian buffers, which would provide added protection for streams (in the zoning ordinance).

-- Wetlands and Hydric (wet) Soils: The Township has no specific protections for wetlands or hydric soils.
-Wetland encroachments are allowed as long as the proper permits are secured.
-The Township could strengthen its wetland and hydric soils protections by limiting the allowable disturbance and requiring a buffer area around wetlands. - Critical Habitat: The Township has no specific protections for habitats of rare, threatened, or endangered species.
+- Water: Water resources receive protection via the Soil Erosion and Sediment Control ordinance and Stormwater Management ordinance.
+The Township requires a 100-foot riparian buffer, which provides added protection for streams. - Wetlands and Hydric (wet) Soils: The Township has specific protections for wetlands and hydric soils.
+Wetland encroachments are allowed as long as the proper DEP permits are secured. - Critical Habitat: The Township has no specific protections for habitats of rare, threatened, or endangered species.
 The Township could add limits of disturbance of habitat areas and/or require their inclusion in a development's protected open space.